Virgo (The Virgin Or Maiden) Constellation

 In English language this constellation is also known as "The Virgin or maiden" while in astronomical texts and literature this constellation is often abbreviated as "Vir" (according to the standard of the International Astronomical Union - IAU) or as "Virg" (according to a naming convention used by NASA).

 The Latin genitive of the constellation name is "Virginis" (pronounced ˈvɜːrdʒɪnɪs) and it is used to identify some of the brightest stars in this constellation based on the Bayer or Flamsteed star naming convention.
 For instance: α Virginis (the brightest star of Virgo based on the Bayer catalog); or 23 Virginis (the 23th star in the constellation of Virgo based on the Flamsteed catalog).

-Sky chart of Virgo from your location
+Sky Chart of Virgo Constellation

 Here we provide a simplified sky chart of the Virgo constellation.
 Alternatively it is possible to locate Virgo in the night sky using our Online Interactive Planetarium.

-Visibility of Virgo from your location
+Visibility of Virgo Constellation

 The rise and set times provided here are just directional indications and they refer to a point approximately placed at the center of the constellation.
 In case of very large constellations (like Virgo actually is) these times can have little relevance.

 The table below lists the top 20 brightest stars in the Virgo constellation.
 See also the complete list of 173 stars brighter than magnitude 6.5 (approximate) in the constellation of Virgo.
 Click on each star to see more details about it.

 |HR Number(*)||Star designation||Proper name||Visual magnitude||Color||Notes|